Removing ice dams stops active water infiltration and prevents further interior damage.

 What New England Homeowners Need to Know:

 - Interior Water Damage Costs: Roof leak repairs from ice dams run up to $24,000.
-On top of that, you could face ceiling repairs ($1,000–$5,000), shingle repairs ($130–$9,000), and gutter cleaning ($75–$400).
+On top of that, you’re looking at ceiling repairs ($1,000–$5,000), shingle repairs ($130–$9,000), and gutter cleaning ($75–$400).

-- Post-Removal Prevention: Once the ice dam’s gone, snow removal ($200–$700) helps prevent reformation.
-Heat cable installation ($500–$4,600) and snow guards ($500–$10,000) keep your roof protected all winter.
+- Post-Removal Prevention: Once the ice dam’s gone, snow removal ($200–$700) helps keep new ones from forming.
+Heat cable installation ($500–$4,600) and snow guards ($500–$10,000) protect your roof all winter long.

 Ice Dam Response Recommendations: